 TAXATION OF FOREIGN JOURNALISTS

 1).
-The situation, as to the 3 year 25% exemption for foreign journalists, has not changed.
+The situation, as to the 3 year 25% exemption for foreign journalists is still valid.

 2).
-Since the attempt, in the "Hok HaHesderim, 2009", to curtail this exemption, and the Knesset Member, Dr. Ahmed TIBI's last minute successful intervention, nothing has changed.
+Since the attempt, in the "Hok HaHesderim, 2009", to curtail this exemption, and the FPA's intervention, nothing has changed.

 3).
 The Legal basis remains the same:

 (a).
-Section 2 of the Income Tax Ordiannce (New Version), 1961 – any income derived in Israel, is subject to the Israeli Income Tax.
+Section 2 of the Income Tax Ordinance (New Version), 1961 – any income derived in Israel, is subject to the Israeli Income Tax.

 (b).
 Section 75A. of that Ordinance – enables the Minister of Finance to grant exemptions from such tax to foreign journalists and foreign sportsmen.

 (b).
 The Income Tax Regulations (Foreign Journalists), 1996 – grants to foreign journalists: